Decomposition and Adaptive Sampling for Data-Driven Inverse Linear Optimization: A Two-Phase Approach to Inverse Optimization

+Note that the loss minimization problem \eqref{eqn:Cprime_def} is essentially problem \eqref{eqn:IOP_general}; however, the above representation emphasizes the fact that \eqref{eqn:IOP_general} does not have a unique optimal $\hat{c}$, but rather a set of optimal solutions.
+The set $\mathcal{C}'$ consists of all these optimal $\hat{c}$ except for the trivial solution $\hat{c} = 0$.
+Next, we solve the following problem to choose a $\hat{c}$ from $\mathcal{C} = \mathcal{C}' \cup \{0\}$ that most resembles a known reference ${\bar{c}}$:

-The set $\mathcal{C}'$ consists of all $\hat{c}$ that are optimal in \eqref{eqn:IOP_general} except for the trivial solution $\hat{c} = 0$.
-However, instead of $\mathcal{C}'$, problem \eqref{eqn:InitialIOP} considers $\mathcal{C}$ as the set of admissible cost estimates, which does include the trivial solution.
+While we exclude the trivial solution $\hat{c} = 0$ from $\mathcal{C}'$, problem \eqref{eqn:InitialIOP} considers $\mathcal{C}$ as the set of admissible cost estimates, which does include the trivial solution.
 The rationale behind this setup is the following: When determining $\mathcal{C}'$, we do not want to consider $\hat{c} = 0$, which allows a minimum loss but does not provide any useful information.
 However, admitting the trivial solution in \eqref{eqn:InitialIOP} can be helpful since the unlikely case in which $\hat{c} = 0$ is the optimal solution to \eqref{eqn:InitialIOP} would immediately indicate that $\bar{c}$ is a very bad reference.
 In addition, as discussed later in this section, admitting $\mathcal{C}$ in \eqref{eqn:InitialIOP} results in useful theoretical properties.

 As mentioned in Section \ref{sec:Challenges}, solving problem \eqref{eqn:InitialIOP} provides good results in the deterministic case; however, it fails when noisy data are considered since projection of data onto a facet causes $\mathcal{C}$ to be a single ray.
 To overcome this issue, we propose to consider, instead of $\mathcal{C}'$, the following slightly modified set: